 Here's how I might break this feature up into pieces:

 Note that, in that order, they can be delivered, and even released, in pieces.
 A table that doesn't have search may not be as useful as one that does, but it's still contributing towards the original feature requirement.
 Each Story should add some amount of value, however small, for the customer.

 Side Note: Just because you're going to break up your work doesn't mean that you should think this way during the design phase.
-The value of Mockups is that it allows you to easily get what's in your head onto the page.
+The value of Balsamiq is that it allows you to easily get what's in your head onto the page.
 And, more often than not, what's in your head is at a high level.
 So, go with it, and design what's in your head.
 Don't worry about the Story writing when you're designing.

 A note about the ordering of the Stories.
 The important thing when breaking up a design into pieces is to find the foundation, the piece that other pieces will be built upon.
 In this case, I chose the table itself.
 You could argue that this is also the most important piece of functionality.
 The foundation often is.
 That's why I write this Story first.
 Writing the most important Stories first helps ensure that the most important features get delivered.
 With fixed release dates and shifting agendas, never assume that everything will get shipped.
 Start with the important stuff and you'll at least be maximizing the value of your time.

-When I insert the mockup into the User Story (as an embedded image, attachment, etc.) I don't necessarily remove the peripheral information once I've decided how to break the design into its components.
-One of the things I like to do is show the full mockup that I created, but obscure the parts that don't apply to the specific Story.
+When I insert the wireframe into the User Story (as an embedded image, attachment, etc.) I don't necessarily remove the peripheral information once I've decided how to break the design into its components.
+One of the things I like to do is show the full wireframe that I created, but obscure the parts that don't apply to the specific Story.
 That way, it's clear what the objective of the Story is, but you're also keeping in focus the end goal.